When It Is Time To Divorce

 If you have children, filing for divorce will create a different family relationship than that of your marriage.
 But in most cases, it is a relationship that will continue for years, and you want to create the best family relationship you can for your children’s future.

-Divorce law in Wisconsin is no-fault, so you do not need to prove your spouse was at fault in order to file, and there is no separation period required.
-However, there is a 120-day cooling off period after a filing before a divorce can be granted, so even in an uncontested divorce, where both parties agree on all of the terms, the process will take at least four months.
+Divorce law in Wisconsin is no-fault, so you do not need to prove your spouse was at fault in order to file.
+There is no separation period required.
+However, there is a 120-day cooling off period after a filing, before a divorce can be granted.
+Even in an uncontested divorce, where both parties agree on all of the terms, the process will take at least four months.

 We can help you determine your marital and separate property.
 Because Wisconsin is a marital property state, property acquired during the marriage is typically divided in a 50-50 fashion.
 However, there may be some exceptions, known as separate property, which often consists of gifts or inheritances and is not divided.